 This may be surprising but some ceramic glaze, glass and enameled cookware can contain lead.
 Lead is used to give the cookware strength and an uniform color.
 Children under 6 years of age are most at risk of lead poisoning.
 And as you probably suspected, lead does leech into our food when heated.
 Especially anything labeled with “for decoration only”, never cook or serve food with this product.
 It is labeled that way for good reason.
 Even low amounts of lead can cause damage to brain development among other health dangers.

 The dangers of aluminum have been discussed for many years.
 Excess of aluminum has been linked to Alzheimer’s disease.
 Today, aluminum pots and pans are better anodized aluminum and leeches less but for the safety of my mind and body, I chose to avoid aluminum cookware.

 What about stainless steel?
 Stainless steel is made of metals including nickel, iron, chromium, titanium, copper, molybdenum and vanadium.
 Lesser quality (especially when scratched or scored) stainless steel cookware can leech these alloyed metals into our food.

 This ceramics’ glaze is made with non-toxic, 100% inorganic mineral and oxides.
-Xtrema (here) glaze contains no metals, no lead and no candmium.
-The company has even released their products’ test results for heavy metal leeching.
-If you are interested, I have included the links to their test results and a PDF file below.
+This glaze contains no metals, no lead and no candmium.

 No matter how high the purity and quality of the food we purchase, we need to make healthy choices when it comes to how we prepare our food.
 May I suggest you consider replacing your current cookware if it is not a healthy option, to something you can feel good about cooking family’s healthy food in.